Close Shelf

 Diocesan Trustees serve for a five-year term.
 The Diocese expects that a Trustee will attend all meetings and be prepared to discuss and make decisions, as appropriate, on agenda items in materials sent to them beforehand or provided at meetings.

-Trustee meetings are held quarterly, normally on the third Tuesdays from 12:00 - 2:00 p.m., at Trinity Commons in February, May, September, and November (other meetings are held as necessary).
-New members elected at Diocesan Convention attend their first regularly scheduled meeting in November.
-Members attend an overnight onboarding retreat at Bellwether Farm on December 6-7, 2024, alongside members of other diocesan leadership bodies.
+Trustee meetings are held quarterly, normally at Trinity Commons in February, May, September, and November (other meetings are held as necessary).
+New members elected at Diocesan Convention attend their first regularly scheduled meeting the Tuesday following Convention, November 18, 2025, with meeting materials emailed upon election.

 Trustees, along with Diocesan representatives and the JIF investment advisor, meet upon request with leaders of parishes that are interested in participating in the JIF.